luqmanbarry/external-secrets-operator-guide/README.md

 ## Deployment

 Three (3) helm charts are utilized to deploy this solution.
-Note I tried to simulate a private enterprise whereby it is required for all container Images used by the operator pods to be stored in a private registry.
+Note I try to simulate a corporate environment whereby digital security mandates all container Images be pulled from a private/internal registry.

-Following charts will be deployed:
+Following charts will be deployed in this order:

 - **eso-operator-install**: Deploys the ESO operator and its CRDs (OperatorGroup, Subscription) in the `openshift-operators` namespace.

 - **eso-operator-patch**: Deploys the resources needed to apply patches to the operator.
-This chart deploys an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically patches the operator controller manager deployment to reference another privately staged container image.
+This chart deploys an `OperatorConfig` resource which references a private container image; while the `CronJob` periodically patches the operator controller manager deployment to reference another private container image.
-- **eso-secrets-sync**: Deploys the CRs (Secret, SecretStore, ExternalSecret) needed to integrate with AWS as well as creating kubernetes secrets backed by one or more `AWS Secret Manager` buckets.
+- **eso-secrets-sync**: Deploys the CRs (`ExternalSecret, SecretStore`) needed to integrate with AWS as well as creating kubernetes secrets backed by one or more `AWS Secret Manager` buckets.

     - `Secret`: Kubernetes object for storing the AWS IAM User credentials
     - `SecretStore`: ESO custom resource that references the `Secret`.
-    - `ExternalSecret`: ESO custom resources for specifying relationship between AWS Secret Manager buckets {key, value} pairs and to be created kubernetes secrets.
+    - `ExternalSecret`: ESO custom resource for defining the relationship between AWS Secret Manager buckets `{key, value}` pairs and the "to be" created kubernetes secrets.

 # Implementation

-Uniq identifiers appearing in this guide are not classified as sensitive.
+Screen captures and code snippets show sensitive data.
+This is done intentionally to facilitate understanding.
 The clusters will be destroyed by the time this content goes live.

 # Prerequisites

 - Up and running OCP 4.7+ cluster
 - Access to an AWS account
-- Secret Manager bucket created, required groups and inbound/outbound policies applied
+- Secret Manager bucket created, required groups and policies applied
 - IAM user with rights to at least read secret manager buckets
 - AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY details
-- Service Account with edit access to target namespace
+- Service Account with edit access to deployment namespaces
 - `podman` or `docker` or `skopeo`, `oc` or `kubectl` installed on your workstation

 # Procedure